degencap777/abaloneBoAI/docs/webview.rst

 Webview
 =======

-At the end of the game a ``course_of_the_game.json`` file is created.
-Using this file the course of the game can be viewed in a web browser.
-For that purpose, the ``index.html`` file in the ``html`` directory must be delivered via a web server.
+At the end of the game a link (``file://`` protocol) is output.
+Open this exact link in a web browser, make sure to include the query parameter.
+It might not be enough to click on the link, it may need to be copied and pasted manually.

-.. note:: Opening the file in a web browser via the ``file://`` protocol does not work for CORS reasons.